 David: Oh, that’s a good question!
 I think the tale is oft-told for its primal yearning to be recognized as someone important in society; it’s become a tale about being a member of the elite.
 But here, in Stepchild, she doesn’t want to be in the highest echelon of society, she just wants to be a part of society.
 Her goal isn’t to be the Queen, to wear a beautiful gown and glass slippers, but for her kingdom to be able to communicate using sign language.
 Becoming Queen happens to her because of her hard work and efforts to create communication and understanding between people who are deaf and hearing, so our focus is more social than economic or political.

 Chad: We set the story in 1590, on the imaginary island of Costa Bella in Italy, but it’s actually based on the history of Martha’s Vineyard, which was a Deaf colony, once considered to be a kind of “Deaf Utopia,” where everyone was fluent in ASL.
-When trading and shipping took over the island in the 20th century, the colony died out.
+When trading, shipping, and, eventually, elite tourism took over the island in the 20th century, the colony died out.
 But it existed for 350 years as an important Deaf colony, up until the 1950s, and some of the present-day residents still know ASL.

 Kim: In our story, Costa Bella is a pious world, where sign language is seen as “the devil’s language” and people can be put to death for using it.
 So our character is deprived of language until the gypsy Allegra (the equivalent of Cinderella’s fairy godmother) teaches the girl and her father sign language.
 Her world blossoms, and her relationship with her father deepens, through her new-found ability to communicate.